 We have compiled a list of some frequently asked questions that will help prepare you for the UCF REU/RET Site.
 Please feel free to ask us additional questions at firstname.lastname@example.org.

 What Type of Undergraduate Students and K-12 Teachers Do We Want in Our REU Site?
 We want participants with the following traits:

 - a passion for community-based research and education

-- a desire to engage in a life-changing international field research experience
+- a desire to engage in a life-changing international field research and educational experience

 - a strong and creative work ethic